SonicMoE: Accelerating MoE with IO and Tile-aware Optimizations: Background

 Modern GPUs support Tensor Cores; specialized hardware units with high matrix multiplication throughput \citep{nvidia2022_h100}.
 A GEMM (general matrix multiply)~\citep{Blas} kernel often has 3 stages: prologue (start input loading), mainloop (keep loading inputs and compute GEMM) and epilogue (miscellaneous IO/math operations on GEMM outputs).
 The kernel tiles computations (dividing large matrices into small tiles), and optionally pads dimensions so computation aligns with hardware-permissible tile sizes.
 In this paper, we follow standard GEMM notations in most BLAS~\citep{Blas} libraries: we have $A \in \R^{\mathbf{M}\times \mathbf{K}}$, $B \in \R^{\mathbf{K}\times \mathbf{N}}$, $C \in \R^{\mathbf{M}\times \mathbf{N}}$ for $C = A B$ with problem shape ($\mathbf{M},\mathbf{N},\mathbf{K}$).
 This notation is adopted by CUTLASS~\citep{nvidia_cutlass} which implements efficient GEMM on CUDA.

-On NVIDIA Hopper GPUs, GEMM is performed asynchronously with a producer-consumer paradigm \citep{shah2024flashattention3fastaccurateattention} where producers are dedicated to load a tile of data from High Bandwidth Memory (HBM), or global memory (GMEM) logically, to shared memory (SMEM) while consumer warpgroups\footnote{A warp is the basic execution unit on an NVIDIA GPU.
-A warpgroup in Hopper GEMM consists of 4 contiguous warps (128 threads).
-Hopper GPUs provide a high-throughput WGMMA instruction for MMA which is issued collectively by a warpgroup.} are responsible for GEMM computation~\citep{shah2024flashattention3fastaccurateattention}.
-In prologue and mainloop, producer warpgroups fetch a tile of data and cache to a dedicated pipeline while the consumer warpgroups read from the cached tile from this pipeline, perform tiled matrix multiply (MMA) and accumulate over the $\mathbf{K}$ dimension of GEMM.
+On both NVIDIA Hopper and Blackwell GPUs, GEMM is performed asynchronously with a producer-consumer paradigm \citep{shah2024flashattention3fastaccurateattention} where producers are dedicated to loading a tile of data from High Bandwidth Memory (HBM), or global memory (GMEM) logically, to shared memory (SMEM) while consumer warpgroups are responsible for GEMM computation~\citep{shah2024flashattention3fastaccurateattention}.
+In prologue and mainloop, producer warpgroups fetch a tile of data and cache it to a dedicated pipeline while the consumer warpgroups read from the cached tile in this pipeline, perform tiled matrix multiply (MMA) and accumulate over the $\mathbf{K}$ dimension of GEMM.
 After the mainloop, we enter the epilogue stage where the consumer warpgroups apply post-processing (activation function and write results back to HBM) on the final MMA results.

-A MoE block is typically composed of a token router and multiple smaller and often equal-sized subnetworks, called ``experts".
+An MoE block is typically composed of a token router and multiple smaller and often equal-sized subnetworks, called ``experts".
 The router is responsible for dispatching tokens to the experts which are subsequently used by the specific expert for computation.
 The outputs from all experts in the layer are then aggregated and passed onto the next layer.
-MoE computation\footnote{ We refer the computation that decides the activated expert for each token and relevant routing metadata as \textit{\textbf{MoE routing}}, and how each expert process the routed tokens and expert aggregation as \textit{\textbf{MoE computation}}.
+MoE computation\footnote{ We refer to the computation that decides the activated expert for each token and relevant routing metadata as \textit{\textbf{MoE routing}}, and how each expert processes the routed tokens and expert aggregation as \textit{\textbf{MoE computation}}.
 Algorithm~\ref{alg:our-forward-moe},~\ref{alg:our-down-bwd-moe}, and~\ref{alg:up-bwd-moe} are \Algname's MoE computation components that are compatible with arbitrary routing algorithms. } can be performed using Grouped GEMM (a list of GEMMs with possibly different $\{\mathbf{M}, \mathbf{N}, \mathbf{K}\}$ dimensions).
 Algorithm~\ref{alg:moe-swiglu-grouped-gemm} illustrates running MoE forward with Grouped GEMM.